 This question is directed at whether an individual may provide consent for specific uses or the consent is given to cover all uses (current or potential) of his or her information.
 If specific consent is required, how would the individual consent to each use?

-This question is related to privacy control IP-1, Consent
+This question is related to privacy control IP-1, Consent.

-Individuals do not have the right to consent to particular uses of the information into this system.
-Information within this system is gathered from other sources from which the individuals would have given consent for inclusion into those systems or agency records.
+Individuals do not have the right to consent to particular uses of the information.